 Buzzy comics emerged as part of DC’s response to declining profits from superhero titles in the late 1940s.
 With superhero sales on the decline, publishers like DC turned to humor titles like Buzzy to capture the interests of readers.

-Buzzy comics were already seven years old by this appearance, yet the comic would still last another six years.
-Buzzy had been back page filler in other DC titles and got his chance to move to the forefront with his own cast of buddies, rivals and girlfriends starting in the winter of 1944.
-In these early days the story emphasis was still around Buzzy as a “hepcat” musician in the town of Cupcake Center and the creative work was by Buzzy originator Graham Place.
+Despite being seven years old by the time of its publication, Buzzy comics still had another six years of life ahead of them.
+Originally appearing as back page filler in other DC titles, Buzzy eventually made his way to the forefront with his own cast of characters, including buddies, rivals, and girlfriends.
+The series kicked off in the winter of 1944, with an emphasis on Buzzy as a “hepcat” musician in the town of Cupcake Center, spearheaded by Buzzy’s creator, Graham Place.

 Inside stories of issue #43 of Buzzy showcases the titular character navigating a humorous situation involving a character named “Wolfie” attempting to outsmart him to win a date with Susie.